gkide/githooks/Conventional.md

 ## `<type>` should be one of

+- `fix` A bug fix
+- `feat` Introduce or modify the codebase features
+- `break` User interface breaking changes
 - `ci` CI configuration changes
-- `fix` A bug fix
 - `docs` Documentation changes
 - `test` Adding new or correcting existing tests
 - `build` Changes that do affect the build system
+- `perf` Code changes that improves the performance
 - `style` Changes that do not affect the code meaning
-- `feature` Introduce or modify the codebase features
-- `performance` Code changes that improves the performance
 - `chore` Other changes that don't modify src or test files
 - `revert` Revert a previous commit
 - `refactor` Changes that neither fixes a bug nor adds a feature
+- `WIP` Something which is working in process

 ## `<scope>` is optional